sgbasel/neuritetracker/README.md

  * IO - code for file input/output
  * NeuritesDetection - code for detecting neurites
  * NeuritesTracking - code for tracking the neurites
- * TestData - sample data to test the algorithm
+ * TestData - sample image sequences to test the algorithm
  * vlfeat-0.9.18 - 3rd party code for MSER calculation from the vlfeat library (version 0.9.18)

+## Dependencies
+Neuritetracker makes use of the following 3rd party software.

+1. (included) The [vlfeat library](http://www.vlfeat.org/download.html) available at http://www.vlfeat.org/download/vlfeat-0.9.20-bin.tar.gz
+2. (included) The [Graph Algorithms in Matlab Code (gaimc)](https://github.com/dgleich/gaimc) available on github at https://github.com/dgleich/gaimc